IRAS-HKA/aip_wiki/docs/application_packing_algorithm.md

 In order to start the calculation of the optimal packaging sequence and ideal volume utilization, the ROS2-server "*PackAlgorithm_Server*" needs to receive a list of strings of objects to be packed.
 During the normal process, this is provided by the LLM.

-The algorithm then uses the objects to calculate the "Packplan".
+The service starts the algorithm with the "Pack-Algorithm.py file.
+The algorithm then uses the objects from the LLM to calculate the "Packplan".
 For further information of procedure of the exact calculation, see the work of [Matthias Reiplinger](https://hskarlsruhede.sharepoint.com/:b:/s/Robolab/EZF0UL3QLYBPpvjeM2Y3UkwB81SG-OiJ-25jvLSR6Ph6Bw?e=szWvIF), [Dominik Lipfert](https://hskarlsruhede.sharepoint.com/:b:/s/Robolab/EWJFCraKGNpHjp71pGM5PiwB4MVVkDBT9mjcQsUsD9rr4w?e=l5ZdA5), [Anton Schulz](https://hskarlsruhede.sharepoint.com/:b:/s/Robolab/EZNjMJRuXIdHtjaKTe_28R8BG21SULXIZlKrc7NizC40tw?e=69PM1x) and [Luisa Schlenker](https://hskarlsruhede.sharepoint.com/:b:/s/Robolab/Ec22It_Fk9hKm28NS1hbQX4BLJKMpIRFVnF3OMU-dXNE-Q?e=IMnUJT).
 This [Ilias link](https://ilias.h-ka.de/goto.php?target=wiki_342982_Pack-Algorithmen#il_mhead_t_focus) provides more information on previous versions of the packing algorithm.

 The output of the packing algorithm is the packplan.
 It is organized in a ROS2 message and contains the following information for each package: